kirstin/kirstinheidler.co.uk/README.md

 ## Editing

-Iy you want to edit the content, look at these files:
+If you want to edit the content, look at these files:

 - [index.md](pages/pages-root-folder/index.md)
 - [vision.md](_includes/vision.md)